fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Fixed Issues

 * Fixed an issue where an item in a restricted location could be looted, even with Loot Settlements disabled, if the player was outside that location but the item was in the loaded area
+* Fixed an issue where dynamic arrays used by Bodies Filter could overpopulate in object-heavy areas
+* Fixed an issue where dynamic arrays used by Bodies Filter could overpopulate during optimization

+#### Optimization / Under the Hood

+* Removed unused items from all filter formlists
+* Sorted all filter formlists by reference count using improved script
+* Implemented tiered filter (similar to normal filter but allows filters to be customized with global variables)
+* Moderate refactoring, simplified main loops, reduced nesting, and fixed some performance-related logic issues

 #### Not Yet Implemented